jackdewinter/pymarkdown/docs/rules/rule_md007.md

 ```

 If required, the amount of indentation at each level can be set using
 the `indent` configuration value.
-This may be required for certain parsers
+This may be needed for certain parsers
 that require four space characters for indentation instead of the normal
 two characters.
-For thost parsers, the following example specifies a
+For those parsers, the following example specifies a
 valid list with a sublist:

 ```Markdown